-The Accidental Tourist – Trailer 1, Warner Bros., http://www.youtube.com
+The Accidental Tourist – Trailer 1, Warner Bros.

 The film was nominated for four Oscars, namely Best Picture, Best Original Score, Best Supporting Actress and Best Adapted Screenplay.
 With Geena Davis winning the Best Supporting Actress Academy Award.
 Here Stiers had a supporting but memorable role.

-With Stiers playing a comic role as one of his elders brothers, he played this role effortlessly after his previous roles in comedy series such as M*A*S*H and Rhoda (1976-77).
-And I remember their zany characters brought some much needed humour to this movie.
+With Stiers playing a comic role as one of his elder brothers, he played this role effortlessly after his previous roles in comedy series such as M*A*S*H and Rhoda (1976-77).
+I remember their zany characters brought some much-needed humour to this movie.

-And Stiers was also known as the voice in front of and behind the screen in many more TV and film roles, video game and cartoon roles which you’ll find if you look North and South of this particular mini series where he starred as Congressman Sam Greene – with a who’s who of 1980s TV and film with everyone from Patrick Swayze to Johnny Cash – in both this and the sequel in his TV and filmography…
+Stiers was also known as the voice in front of and behind the screen in many more TV and film roles, video game and cartoon roles.
+These you’ll find if you look North and South of this particular mini-series where he starred as Congressman Sam Green.
+He starred in this mini-series – with a who’s who of 1980s TV and film with everyone from Patrick Swayze to Johnny Cash – in both this and the sequel in his TV and filmography…